TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   opposite direction: we want to take a **sample** mean, **sample** standard deviation and **sample** size in order to calculate a confidence interval for the **population** mean.
-To do so, we plug in values of the sample mean and sample standard deviation in place of their population counterparts.
-But because these sample parameters are inexact estimators of the corresponding population parameters, this introduces additional variability.
+To do so, we plug in values of the sample mean and sample standard deviation in place of their population counterparts in the formulas we discussed in the previous section.
+Because these sample parameters are inexact estimators of the corresponding population parameters, this introduces additional variability in our estimates.
 In order to calculate the correct critical values for this situation, we need to use a 'relaxed' version of the normal distribution, called the Student's t-distribution.
 The t-distribution describes the probability distribution of the statistic:

 `t = sample_mean / (sample_std_dev / sqrt(sample_size))`